aws-samples/aws-iot-device-provisioning-via-sideload-reg-codes-with-s3-upload/README.md

 `aws iot create-role-alias --role-alias <tenant> --role-arn <Role arn from CDK template>`

-You'll need to run this command 4 times replacing <tenant> with "alpha", "bravo", "charlie", and "delta".
+You'll be using a fake "tenant" as the role alias name.
+In our case, that tenant name is "acme".
 The role arn should come from the "AWSIoTCredentialProviderRole" role that was deployed with the CloudFormation template.

-You'll also need to go into the AWS IoT Console and create 3 Thing Types.
-These should be named "typeA", "typeB", and "typeC".
+You'll also need to go into the AWS IoT Console and create a Thing Types.
+This should be named "deviceTypeA".
 These Thing Types do not need any configuration other than their names.

 ### IoT Client Configuration